Ex Parte Bank Attachments

 Freezing your debtor’s bank accounts directly and immediately affects the debtor, even though some other attachments may not.
-A bank attachment of non-exempt assets provides an immediately liquid form of prejudgment security so that when you win, there is a source for you to immediately recover money.
-Sometimes, the fact that you have hired aggressive and experienced Massachusetts collections attorneys at the Law Offices of Alan M. Cohen LLC can lead to settlement discussions, even when the bank attachment does not catch any funds.
+A bank attachment of nonexempt assets provides an immediately liquid form of prejudgment security so that when you win, there is a source for you to immediately recover money.
+Sometimes, the fact that you have hired the aggressive and experienced Massachusetts collections attorneys at the Law Offices of Alan M. Cohen LLC can lead to settlement discussions, even when the bank attachment does not catch any funds.
 We also can use bank attachments to help collect post-judgment debts.
 Contact us by phone at 508-620-6900 or by email to learn more.

 A bank attachment is formally called a trustee attachment.
 A trustee attachment is aimed at funds or assets which are held by one person or entity for the benefit of your debtor.
 A trustee attachment is not limited to an attachment of a bank account, although bank attachments are the most common form.
 Unlike a reach and apply injunction, assets subject to a bank attachment or trustee attachment must be absolutely and unconditionally owed to the debtor.